Note for all residents and street organisers on Playing Out streets in St Albans district: due to COVID-19, all sessions must be put on hold.

 Join the Playing Out St Albans Facebook Group and the National Playing Out Facebook Group for peer support

-Playing Out is where residents choose to apply to close their road to through traffic to allow the children to come out onto the street and cycle, scoot and play together in the road.
+Playing Out is a nation-wide concept where residents choose to apply to close their road to through traffic to allow the children to come out onto the street and cycle, scoot and play together in the road.
 It is a fabulous way to build communities, offering neighbours a chance to build support networks and children the opportunity to get fresh air and exercise, as well as learn to play in an unstructured manner with other children of all ages.

 Road closures for Playing Out purposes have what they call a “permeable barrier”.
 Closure points are stewarded by volunteer residents in high viz jackets.
 Their job is to escort any resident vehicles into the closed area if they need access to minimise neighbour inconvenience.
 All through traffic is diverted.
 So if you live in the closed area and you need to go out or come in with your car, you absolutely can.